What Is A Podiatrist And When Should I Visit One?

 Additionally, you can check whether they are accredited by the College of Podiatry.
 This is the ‘gold standard’ for podiatry practices because gaining accreditation is a rigorous process.
-Here at Northwich Foot Clinic and Physio, we have been accredited for over five years.
+Here at Northwich Foot Clinic, we have been accredited for over five years.

 Ready to book your appointment?

 You can do so today!
 Either use our online booking form, or give us a call on 01606 45077 and we can discuss all of your foot health needs.